 - 15. Doughnuts Galore!

 Get to know the city known as Portlandia by taking a walking tour.
-There are several different options for exploring the best that PDX has to offer on foot.
+There are several different options for exploring the best that Portland has to offer on foot.

-Portland Walking Tours runs their Best of Portland tour daily and it’s the perfect intro to the city.
+Around Portland Tours runs their Intro to Portland Walking Tour daily and it’s just that — the perfect introduction to the city.

 2. Visit Pioneer Courthouse Square